 Hugh Jackman On Stage - Theater Credits, Bio and Tickets

 Hugh Michael Jackman was born on October 12, 1968 in Sydney, Australia.
-He is a Golden Globe and Tony Award-winning actor and Academy Award nominee, probably best known for his role as Logan (aka Wolverine) in 20th Century Fox’s X-Men movie franchize and for his roles in the movie musicals Les Misérables and The Greatest Showman.
+He is a Golden Globe- and Tony Award-winning actor and Academy Award nominee, best known for his role as Logan (aka Wolverine) in 20th Century Fox’s X-Men movie franchise and for his roles in the movie musicals Les Misérables and The Greatest Showman.

-Jackman attended Pymble Public School and Knox Grammar School on Sydney’s Upper North Shore and would eventually earn a bachelor degree in Communications from the University of Technology in Sydney, graduating in 1991.
+Jackman attended Pymble Public School and Knox Grammar School on Sydney’s Upper North Shore and would eventually earn a bachelor's degree in communications from the University of Technology in Sydney, graduating in 1991.
 He studied acting at the Actors’ Centre there and went on to attend the Western Australian Academy of Performing Arts at the Edith Cowan University in Perth, graduating in 1994.

 On stage, Jackman’s first major role was Gaston in the Australian production of Disney’s Beauty and the Beast in Melbourne in 1995, which he followed up by playing the leading male character of Joe Gillis in the 1996 Australian production of Sunset Boulevard.
 He would make his London stage debut in 1998, starring as Curly McLain in the acclaimed National Theatre revival of Rodgers & Hammerstein’s Oklahoma! and receiving an Olivier Award nomination for his efforts.
 In 2002, Jackman graced the stage of New York’s Carnegie Hall, playing Billy Bigelow in a special concert engagement of another Rodgers & Hammerstein classic, Carousel.
-He would finally make his Broadway debut, however, in September 2003 when he starred as Peter Allen in the Broadway premiere of The Boy from Oz at the Imperial Theatre.
+He would finally make his Broadway debut in September 2003 when he starred as Peter Allen in the Broadway premiere of The Boy from Oz at the Imperial Theatre.
 His celebrated portrayal resulted in his first Tony Award win, for Best Actor in a Musical, in 2004, alongside a Theatre World Award, Drama League Award, and a Drama Desk Award.